Roberto-Stefan/STM32-Infrared-Temperature-Monitor/README.md

 Embedded system developed using the STM32 NUCLEO-G474RE board and the MLX90614 infrared sensor for non-contact temperature measurement.

+The system is capable of monitoring both ambient temperature and the temperature of nearby heat-emitting objects in real time.

-The project performs temperature acquisition through I2C communication, processes the data using the STM32 microcontroller, and displays the information in real time.
+Temperature acquisition is performed through I2C communication, while the STM32 microcontroller processes the data and displays the information.

 ---